Amyseni/organik/README.md

 >>>>>>> 06c653f (Update README.md)
   - @simonsis (AGAIN??) - The only reason I got good enough at Synthetik to care about modding it.<br>
   - @tactu - Keeping me on track, "that one guy from synthcord from way back when", maybe the person outside myself who cares most deeply about this mod being done "right," and not just "done."
 (Beau is also in the running)<br>
-  - @beauregarde_35490 - "lunatic on-call," THE LOUD ONE, purveyor of cursed Synthetik 1 secrets.
-Has never been accused of not playing enough Synthetik.<br>
+  - @beauregarde_35490 - "lunatic on-call," known weapon kit enjoyer.
+Can occasionally be found in a multiplayer lobby.
+I wonder why we never see him in global chat?
+I THINK HIS LSHIFT KEY MIGHT BE BROKEN<br>
   - @omnx - ADHD Squirrel/DistractionFactory::Create()/"I bet you could train an LLM to do this" incarnate.
 Also saved me countless hours of spinning in circles/weeks of potential dev time<br>

 ### Projects